jeffteeters/sphinxcontrib-filltableref/docs/source/tblrender.rst

 Example
 .......

-An full example including both types of specifications is below.
+An example including both types of specifications is below.
 The <gridtable specification> includes prefilled values ("-") along a diagonal.